nifty10m/yangying/README.md

 1. If there is an existing snapshot, read it and compare it with the latest version.
 2. If there is no snapshot create a new file in the file systems and pass test

-If you have changed the logic and want to **update** the persistent representation you can privde an environment variable `SPOCK_UPDATE="true"` to force yangying to update all existing snapshot files.
+If you have changed the logic and want to **update** the persistent representation you can provide an environment variable `SPOCK_UPDATE="true"` to force yangying to update all existing snapshot files.

 ## Build in comparisons